DaianyNascimento/DaianyNascimento.github.io/README.md

 ## MVP (DOM - CANVAS)
-- the game has a 4x4 square format.
+- the game has a 3x4 square format.
 - all squares are clickable.
 - each clicked square reveals an image.
 - when two different images are revealed, they're hidden again.
-- when two identical images are revealed, a match is found and they remain displayed on the screen.
+- when two identical images are revealed, a match is found and they're hide on the screen.
 - to win the game, all matches must be found.
-- the game displays the amount of moves made.
+- the game displays the amount of tries made.
-- the game displays a timer.

 ## Backlog